cgentile04/cgentile04/README.md

 # Hello World for the Web
-This project provides code for for Hello World for the Web and is based on [W3Schools HTML Tutorial](https://www.w3schools.com/html/).
+This project provides code for Hello World for the Web and is based on [W3Schools HTML Tutorial](https://www.w3schools.com/html/).

 ## Author